A Guide To Coloured Stone Engagement Rings

 Aquamarine is the traditional birthstone for March and the name comes from Latin which translates to ‘seawater’.
 This describes the natural colour of aquamarine well as most untreated material will be blue/green.
 Before the 1900s this was the preferred colour, yet today, it is the more ‘pure’ blue tones that people love.
 This colour is given intensity through routine heat treatment that drives out the green tones and leaves the pure blues we see today.

-Aquamarines are available from small sizes through to large (10ct+) stones.
+Aquamarines are available in small sizes through to large (10ct+) stones.
 They come in an array of cuts and varying qualities that will fit most budgets.
 In general, the more intense the blue – the more valuable the stone.
 Although, a large untreated intense blue aquamarine will have a much higher price than a heat-treated aquamarine of the same size.

 Sapphires are the second most popular choice of centre stone for engagement rings after diamonds.
 Why would you choose a Sapphire for your engagement ring?
 They’re an excellent choice if you are after a splash of colour or a larger stone that is not going to break the bank.
 A Sapphire could be the perfect choice for a lower-priced stone that doesn’t compromise on durability.